Wielie Walie

-Wielie Walie (Pronounced Vee-lee Vaa-lee) was an Afrikaans children's variety programme created by Louise Smit featuring puppets, which was broadcast from the launch of television in South Africa in 1976.
+Wielie Walie (Pronounced Vee-lee Vaa-lee) was an Afrikaans children's variety programme created by unknown featuring puppets, which was broadcast from the launch of television in South Africa in 1976.
 With Karel and Sarel, two best friends but always fighting.
 Bennie always ready to read a story, and the duck and the socks chatting.
 Bennie was called by the bee, blowing his trumpet and the flowers, singing for him to come up from his underground library.
 All of these characters lived in a playroom and a park, with Oom Gert and Tannie Magda.
 The name "Wielie Walie" also comes from a well known South African children's song, which ended up being the theme song for the show.

 Characters

 Louise Smit is the creator and owner of Wielie Walie.
 The puppets were built by the SABC Modelmaking Department- headed up by Rod Campbell.